stashed/docs/docs/guides/cli/cli.md

 $ kubectl stash pause backup --namespace=demo --backupconfig=sample-mariadb-backup
 ```
 ### Resume Backup
 To resume a backup you need to provide BackupConfiguration name or BackupBatch name.
-You will provide the BackupConfiguration name or BackupBatch name by using flags.
+You have to provide the BackupConfiguration name or BackupBatch name by using flags.
 The available flags are:

 | Flag             | Description                                                                       |
 |------------------|-----------------------------------------------------------------------------------|